thethirukonda/sarscovidinfectiondynamics/README.md

 **5\.
 Which cell cluster has the highest abundance of ACE2 expression after 3 dpi, and what does that mean biologically (visual interpretation)?**

-Your statistical and visual analyses both indicate that:

 **Ionocytes (Cluster 2)** show the highest ACE2 expression at 3 dpi.

-Interpretation based on your plots:

 - In the violin plots and scatter overlays, ionocytes contain the densest and highest range of ACE2-positive values.
 - Other clusters (macrophages, ciliated cells, type II cells) have sparse ACE2 expression with much lower means.